 I didn’t realise any of this was happening to me and it’s not easy to share my story.
 And I don’t tell it to you because it’s ‘my story’.
 Rather, I share it because it seems to be some of your stories too.
 And I firmly believe nobody can understand an experience if they haven’t walked in your shoes.
 We’re all unique individuals however some of you may relate to some of these:

 My life as I knew it stopped.
 I spent two years in and out of hospital undergoing CT scans, procedures and seeing specialists.
 But there were few answers.
-This was in the beginning before I started taking 40+ which – thankfully!!! – minimises a lot of these signs.
-I still get fluctuations at times though.
-That’s normal ladies, but the 40+ or 55+ should balance you out again.
+This was in the beginning of a very loooong journey and I still get fluctuations at times.
+That’s normal ladies, but we created a menopause toolkit of evidence-based botanicals to help support you.

 Hitting the science books